Internet Addiction Leads to Depression

-2) Get away: Focus on your hobbies and interests and what you are passionate about.
+2) Getaway: Focus on your hobbies and interests and what you are passionate about.
 Doing something you enjoy will help you stay off the internet.

-3) Use the phone: Instead of communicating to your friends by messenger, facebook, or whatever you may use, just call them.
+3) Use the phone: Instead of communicating to your friends by messenger, Facebook, or whatever you may use, just call them.
 Having a real conversation is much more interesting.

 4) Counseling: In some cases, if the addiction is very high then counseling is necessary.
-With counseling one can work towards ridding themselves of their addiction.
+With counseling, one can work towards ridding themselves of their addiction.

 5) Schoolwork and friends: There’s more to life than sitting in front of a computer screen all day.
 Do your schoolwork and go hang out with your friends.
 Get your work done and have a fun time!

 As a side note to parents, internet addiction can lead to kids avoiding their homework.
-Keeping the computer in a place which everyone has access to (not your child’s room) will give you a greater ability to help your child get past his/ her addiction.
+Keeping the computer in a place that everyone has access to (not your child’s room) will give you a greater ability to help your child get past his/ her addiction.

 4 Crucial Tips For Taking Medication